hollylawly/flask-graphql-article/article.md

 ### get_game

-This is similary to get player, except here we're getting a single game by `id`.
+This is similar to get player, except here we're getting a single game by `id`.

 ### get_team_games